Click here to read the first part of the trip.

 We enter the Clem Walton Park which is on one side of Corella Dam which was built to supply water to Mary Kathleen.
 There are hundreds of caravans here, all along the waterâs edge.
 We go right in and past all the caravans to a section which is not accessible to them due to the road and the lack of a turning area at the end.
 We camp in the second last section, a really nice spot on a small creek.

-This takes 90 minutes to cook and we eat at 6:30 pm.
-We have with a nice bottle of sparkling wine.
+The chicken takes 90 minutes to cook and we eat at 6:30 pm.
+We have with a nice bottle of sparkling wine I purchased in Mt Isa.
 Afterwards some port is consumed before bed at 9:40 pm.
 It is a warm 15â°C, by far the hottest evening we have had on the trip.

 Weather: Fine, maximum of 25ÂșC